ferilab/loan_default_pytorch/README.md

 The dev folder includes the development notebook with all the EDA and model development stage.
 The dataset is in the data folder.
 The production code is in src folder.
+A file to reprocess the data and the main code (loan_default.py) to train, validate and test the mmodel.